Still need help?

 If the rating period has yet to start, reviewers will be unable to add ratings.
 Similarly, if the deadline for rating has passed, reviewers will be able to see their previous ratings, but they won’t have the ability to edit them or add new ones.

 Screendoor lets you add descriptions to your numeric ratings, so you can explain what each number in the scale represents.

-If you have a numeric rating in your project, press the “Add a custom scale” button under the “Rating fields settings” section of the “Rating fields” page.
+If you have a numeric rating in your project, press the “Add a custom scale” button in the Settings section of the Ratings page.
 Under “Custom rating scale,” add descriptions next to each number.

 When reviewers reach your numeric rating, they will see your custom description next to each number.

 Can I choose to show a rating field to only a subset of reviewers?

 If your organization is on the “20 users” plan or higher, yes!
 You can group these reviewers into a team, and create a rating field that can be seen only by them.
 Learn more about teams on Screendoor.